openforis/sepal-doc/docs/source/feature/aoi_selector.rst

     The area of interest and preview will take longer to show up when buffering is enabled.

 Once all the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
-To validate it click the :btn:`<fa fa-check> Apply` button.
+To validate it click the :btn:`<fa-solid fa-check> Apply` button.
 Once validated, the map will zoom on the AOI and draw it in grey on the map.

 .. thumbnail:: ../_images/feature/aoi_selector/aoi_administrative.png
     :title: Select AOI based on administrative layers